HeyHomie/engineering-tests/README.md

 ### How to send us the test

-You should send us a mail with the subject "Frontend Challenge" or "Backend Challenge", in the mail you should add your resume, how do you find us and a link of a public repository where we could find your work
+You should send an [mail](mailto:careers@homie.mx) with the subject "Frontend Challenge" or "Backend Challenge", in the mail you should add your resume, how do you find us and a link of a public repository where we could find your work

 ### About the stack